pluginever/wc-min-max-quantities/readme.txt

 **Maximum Order Quantity:** Set a maximum cart quantity that customers are allowed to purchase from your store.

 **Minimum Order Amount:** Set a minimum cart amount/price.
-Customers will not be able to check out if their cart total is lower than this minimum.
+Customers will not be able to checkout if their cart total is lower than this minimum.

 **Maximum Order Amount:** Set a maximum cart amount/price.
-Customers will not be able to check out if their cart total is higher than this maximum.
+Customers will not be able to checkout if their cart total is higher than this maximum.

 ###*[🎉 Premium]* TRANSLATION SETTINGS:
 Messages can be set and will be shown if product quantity and price for orders do not converge with the predetermined rules.